geany/www.geany.org/page_content/documentation/faq.md

 And if really necessary, there is a Vim-mode plugin: https://plugins.geany.org/vimode.html

+## Geany does not display underscores anymore

+On some systems in combination with some fonts (e.g. "DejaVu Sans Mono" on Ubuntu but also others), Geany does not properly display underscore (`_`) as well as other characters which are drawn at the very top or the very bottom of the line.

+There are a couple of ways to work around the issue:

+  - try to choose another font
+  - change the line height via: `Tools` -> `Configuration Files` -> `filetypes.common`
+    and add or update the following section:

+		[styling]
+		line_height=1;1;

+    This will add a little extra space at the top (first value) and bottom (second value) on each line (see https://www.geany.org/manual/dev/index.html for more details).

+Future versions of Geany (probably Geany 1.37) will fix the issue permanently.
+More details and current progress can be tracked in https://github.com/geany/geany/issues/2502.

 ## Can Geany show me multiple files at the same time?

 Geany provides a tabbed main editor window, but does not support